hanabi/hanabi.github.io/Reference.md

   * Donald sees that no-one else has any red cards in their hand.
 Thus, if this was a *Triple Finesse* on the red 5, then Donald should blind-play the red 4 right now.
   * However, Donald also knows that 5's are valid *Double Bluff* targets.
 Since number 3 does not match number 5, Donald knows that he should prefer the *Double Bluff* interpretation (that gets two blind-plays) over the *Triple Finesse* interpretation (that gets three blind-plays).

-### Self-Bluffs with Color Clues (Exception)
+### Self-Bluffs with Color Clues
-* Normally, performing Self-Bluffs on players with color clues are nonsensical, so players should not have to entertain that possibility.
-* Rarely, there are cases where
+* Similar to Self-Bluffs with rank, players can do Self-Bluffs with color.
+* We agree that Self-Bluffs with color can be beneficial because it gives more information to the hand of the player who received the clue.
+* Just as with normal bluffs, once the blind play occurs it is immediately resolved.

 ### Stacked Bluffs (Exception)